nus-cs2103-AY2021S2/tp/docs/UserGuide.md

    * To check if you have this installed or for instructions on how to install, refer to our FAQ [here](#FAQ).

 1. Download the latest `clientbook.jar` [here](https://github.com/AY2021S2-CS2103T-W15-2/tp/releases/tag/v1.2).
-1. Copy the file to the folder (we will be referring to this folder as the _home folder_) where you want to store the ClientBook application and your client information
+1. Copy the file to the folder (we will be referring to this folder as the _home folder_) where you want to store the ClientBook application and your client information.

 1. Double-click the downloaded `clientbook.jar` file in your home folder to start the app.
 The GUI similar to the below should appear in a few seconds.
    * Alternatively, for those who are tech-savvy, you can launch the application via Command Prompt in Windows or Terminal in Mac OS/Linux using the following command: `java -jar clientbook.jar`.